top of page

 Relationships can be significantly impacted by C-PTSD.
 It can affect various aspects of a person's life, including their relationships.

-Each adult with C-PTSD, who endured persistent child maltreatment, develops unique emotional and behavioral adaptations.
+Each adult with C-PTSD, who endured persistent child maltreatment, develops unique emotional and behavioural adaptations.
 These adaptations serve as their primary defense mechanisms, helping them survive and navigate challenging and hostile environments.

 It's important to note that summarizing the experience of living with someone with C-PTSD is complex and can't be captured in a single set of traits.